 Boosting your intake of potassium is a great way to balance electrolytes and avoid painful cramps!

 The adult body requires at least 100 milligrams per day just to keep bodily functions running.
 The daily recommended amount of potassium for adults is 4,700 milligrams, yet, per the US National Library of Medicine and the National Institutes of Health, only two percent of American adults reach that quota.

-For optimal potassium intake, Mayo Clinic recommends to stay within 3.6 to 5.2 millimoles per liter of blood.
+For optimal potassium intake, the Mayo Clinic recommends staying within 3.6 to 5.2 millimoles per liter of blood.
 By implementing a balanced diet, proper potassium intake should be easy.
 As with any diet change, it’s important to consult a medical professional to figure out how much is right for your body.

 Foods with High Potassium

 This unusual source of potassium is one of the most abundant sources!
-One cup of cooked beet greens provides a whopping 1,309 milligrams of potassium.
-As well as 247 milligrams of sodium and 97.9 milligrams of magnesium.
+One cup of cooked beet greens provides a whopping 1,309 milligrams of potassium, as well as 247 milligrams of sodium and 97.9 milligrams of magnesium.
 All of which help to boost and balance electrolyte levels.
-With that said, beet greens are a rarity in the recipe world, therefore some creativity’s required!
+With that said, beet greens are a rarity in the recipe world, therefore, some creativity is required!

 Eggplant is a staple in plant-based diets.
 This dense veggie offers a thick, steak-like texture making it a great substitute for meat or pasta.
 On top of that, it’s yet another great source of potassium.
 While in its raw form, eggplant offers 189 milligrams of potassium, one cup of cooked eggplant still offers a generous 122 milligrams.